 Montana Legislature |

-You can file for bankruptcy in Montana after living there for more than 180 days.
+You can file for bankruptcy in Montana after living there for over 180 days.
 However, you must live in Montana much longer before using Montana exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
 In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.